 Keep a pair of scissors near your paper shredder.
 Then you can cut the private information off of the page, and shred that.
 Keep the rest of that sheet for scratch paper.

 Invest in a paper shredder and shred all of your financial papers, receipts, etc. before you throw them away.
-There is too much identity theft out there and if they are shredded, no one can get your information.

 Always keep your personal information stored in a safe deposit box.